 We have worked with specialist teams in the Council, specialist contractors, promoters, industry bodies and used the Government Guidelines for live performance to ensure that our venues are Covid Safe.

-The measures we have introduced include REDUCED SEATING CAPACITY, ENHANCED CLEANING, ONE-WAY SYSTEMS, E-TICKETS and MULTIPLE HAND SANTISER STATIONS.
+The measures we have introduced include ENHANCED CLEANING, E-TICKETS and MULTIPLE HAND SANTISER STATIONS.

 The safety of our audience, performers and staff are our top priority and we will adhere to all guidance and safety measures strictly.